 However, I don’t have to tell you, the need to reproduce is among the strongest of human desires.
 We cannot magically hope natural resources into existence.
 Adults have to choose between the status quo or to bravely undertake new measures to save mankind.
 Unfortunately, the only way to save our future generations is to limit reproduction.
 Once Earth’s population reaches twelve-billion, the planet will fail to provide enough resources to sustain humanity.

-The way things look right now, humanity is in trouble. – RJ Smith
+The way things look right now, humanity is in BIG trouble. – RJ Smith